- Update

 Highlights

-- Four private companies account for 60% of power generation.
+- Four companies, including 3 private ones, account for more than 50% of power generation.

-- Only 30% of the installed capacity is available.
+- Only one third of the power capacity is effectively available.

 - Electricity consumption per capita is three times lower than the average for Sub-Saharan Africa.

-- Biomass still accounts for around 3/4 of total energy consumption.
+- Biomass accounts for around 3/4 of total energy consumption.

 - Gas consumption is increasing rapidly, driven up by industrial demand.